ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 If something isn't working correctly (So, kind of working, but with errors), the first thing to run is its dependency error checker.
 This will report if all dynamically linked libraries are available (`.dll` on Windows, `.so` on Unix).
 It's name is `libLoadErrorCheck`, and where it lives depends on your OS and installation method.
 Just searching for a file of this name in the directory you extracted CoppeliaSim to should let you find it.

-If this script fails on MacOS and Windows, you have found the problem, but all you can do is try to re-download and re-extract everything, and if that doesn't work, your OS is having problems, and should be troubleshoot on a case-by-case basis, and you should try googeling some error messages.
+If this script fails on MacOS and Windows, you have found the problem, but all you can do is try to re-download and re-extract everything, and if that doesn't work, your OS is having problems, and should be troubleshoot on a case-by-case basis.
+You should try googeling some error messages.

+If you really cannot get it working (and this also applies to Linux,) you can always resort to the **advanced usage** Docker running method of CoppeliaSim.
+This is not ideal, as it does not give you the option of seeing the GUI at all, but it at least gives you the option to run the code to make sure it does _something_.
+This is especially useful if there are some minor details you cannot get running (e.g. The camera won't manage to send you images on your machine, sending only black instead.)

 If the script fails on Linux, you can try to install the `.so` file yourself.
 It might be that your distribution simply doesn't ship it by default, and it can just be installed trough your package manager.
 If that doesn't work, you can find a working version of the file elsewhere, and put it in `./CoppeliaSim/` (Maybe modifying `$LD_LIBRARY_PATH` to get it recognised).
 Wrince and repeat with recursive dependencies (Find those with `ldd libSomething.so.0`)

 For example, if you get this common error:

 ```
 [Connectivity >> ZMQ remote API server@addOnScript:error]   plugin simZMQ: Cannot load library [PATH]/CoppeliaSim/libsimZMQ.so: (libbsd.so.0: cannot open shared object file: No such file or directory)
 ```

 You should be able to read that `libbsd` does not exist on this sytem.
 This error happens on Fedora, because it doesn't ship with `libbsd`.
 Installing it (`sudo dnf install libbsd`) solves the issue.

 This is a recursive dependency, so `libLoadErrorCheck` finds nothing, but `ldd ./CoppeliaSim/libsimZMQ.so` reports the `libbsd.so.0 => not found`